ianstormtaylor/slate/docs/walkthroughs/02-adding-event-handlers.md

         if (event.key === '&') {
           // Prevent the ampersand character from being inserted. event.preventDefault()
-          // Change the value by inserting 'and' at the cursor's position. editor.insertText('and')
+          // Execute a command to insert text when the event occurs. editor.exec({ type: 'insert_text', text: 'and' })
         }
       }}
     />